galaxyproject/training-material/topics/genome-annotation/tutorials/secondary-metabolite-discovery/tutorial.md

 ---

 Genome mining is an important source for various bio-active compounds such as antibiotics and fungicides ({% cite adamek_mining_2017 %}).
-The challenge in secondary metabolite discovery using genome mining requires to annotate biosynthetic gene clusters (BGCs) using dedicated tools such as antiSMASH ({% cite blin_antismash_2023 %}) as well as to query the discovered secondary metabolite against compound libraries ({% cite zierep_sempi_2020 %}) in order to identify weather they might posses bio-active properties.
+One challenge in secondary metabolite discovery using genome mining requires to annotate biosynthetic gene clusters (BGCs) using dedicated tools such as antiSMASH ({% cite blin_antismash_2023 %}) as well as to query the discovered secondary metabolites against compound libraries ({% cite zierep_sempi_2020 %}) in order to identify weather they might posses bio-active properties.

 In this toturial we will:
 * Annotate biosynthetic gene clusters (BGCs) using antiSMASH.
 * Extract the predicted compounds  as `SMILES` using a custom script.
 * Query the predicted compounds agains the MIBiG ({% cite terlouw_mibig_2023 %}) which is a dedicated BGC database.
+* Characterize the predicted compounds using dedicated cheminformatic tools.

 > <agenda-title></agenda-title>
 >